Tag: Yellowstone National Park

 The Health Impacts of Climate Change

 Cathy Whitlock, PhD, is a paleoecologist at Montana State University in Bozeman.
-She has written over 200 peer-reviewed articles for scientific journals, and was the lead authorĀ of the 2017 Montana Climate assessment, that among other findings forecast continued decreasing winter snowpack; increasing numbers of wildland fires; increased forest mortality,…
+She has written over 200 peer-reviewed articles for scientific journals, and was the lead author of the 2017 Montana Climate assessment, that among other findings forecast continued decreasing…

 National Parks in Trouble